 Below is part of a fire engine, a barrel on wheels with a central pump, that was built in 1678 following the Great Fire of London.

-On display is a model (with a cutaway model on the other side) of the Rose Playhouse, built in 1587 in Southwark, which saw first performances of Marlowe’s Doctor Faustus and Shakespeare’s Titus Andronicus.
+On display was a model (with a cutaway model on the other side) of the Rose Playhouse, built in 1587 in Southwark, which saw first performances of Marlowe’s Doctor Faustus and Shakespeare’s Titus Andronicus.

 Expanding City (1670s – 1850s)